Miras-03/DiceRoll/README.md

 # DiceRoll
-Dice roll mechanics like in Buldar's gate
+Dice roll mechanics like in Buldar's gate which was implemented using DOTween